Jope31/AlphaBotDuo/README.md

 ## Summary

-The primary intent of **AlphaBot** is to function as an institutional-grade, algorithmic risk engine that sits on top of Composer.trade strategies (referred to as "symphonies").
+The primary intent of **AlphaBot** is to function as an institutional-grade, algorithmic risk engine that sits on top of Composer.trade portfolios (referred to as "symphonies").
 Rather than relying on passive "buy-and-hold" strategies that leave capital exposed to intraday market crashes, AlphaBot actively monitors live market data minute-by-minute.
 Its goal is to dynamically calculate intelligent trailing stops and automatically execute "sell-to-cash" orders via API when mathematical risk thresholds are breached.
 Ultimately, it seeks to generate "Guard Alpha"—mathematically proving that its automated early exits saved the user money compared to holding the asset until the market close.

 ---